RobinLawman/puzzle/README.md

-# puzzle
-8 puzzle prblem solver, AI
+# 8 puzzle problem solver using AI

-tis is a test branch still learning git lol
+This uses an A* search technique and seems pretty efficient, it should work for any puzzle as long as its solvable.